 How Renters Insurance Works

-When you purchase a renters insurance policy, you select coverage limits based on the value of your belongings and the level of liability protection you need.
-In case of a covered event:
+When you buy a renters insurance policy, you choose your coverage limits based on the value of your belongings and how much liability protection makes sense for your situation.
+When a covered event hits, the process kicks in to make you whole again.

 1. File a Claim: Notify your insurance provider and submit details about the loss or damage.